ascr-ecx/sciviscolor/README.md

 It is an artifact created for the ECX project (http://www.ecxproject.org)

-Primary Developer of color structures: Francesca Samsel figs@cat.utexas.edu Contacts for github site: Terry Turton tlturton@cat.utexas.edu or David Rogers dhr@lanl.gov
+Primary Developer of color structures: Francesca Samsel figs@cat.utexas.edu Contacts for github site: Terry Turton tlturton@lanl.gov or David Rogers dhr@lanl.gov